 Pharmaceutical manufacturing is a highly regulated and collaborative industry.
 This course presents the multiple interactions of engineering technology, manufacturing, process, formulation and analytical chemistries, and regulatory disciplines that are involved in the development and manufacture of pharmaceutical drug products and devices, as well as the regulatory approval process.
-Key practical aspects of manufacturing are addressed, to include 1) the process of drug product development from discovery to manufacturing, 2) drug products in Phase 1 to Phase 3 clinical trials, and 3) the regulatory approval of a new drug product application.
+Key practical aspects of manufacturing are addressed, to include 1) the process of drug products in Phase 1 to Phase 3 clinical trials, and 3) the regulatory approval of a new drug product application.
 Issues related to medical devices, supply chain and packaging are also presented.
 Understanding industry practices enables proactive interactions with various internal departments to get a final approved product manufactured, packaged and delivered to the customer (patient or pharmacy).